 |COMM-ST 483||Research Seminar In Communication Studies||3|

 The program of study for the Bachelor of Arts in Communication Studies consists of 33 total credit hours.
-COMM-ST 110 and COMM-ST 483 are required for all three emphasis areas.
+COMM-ST 110 and COMM-ST 483 are required for all three emphasis areas; Film and Media Studies Emphasis Area students may opt to take COMM-ST 471 instead of COMM-ST 483.
 COMM-ST 483 must be taken during a student's final semester.
 Students are expected to work closely with a departmental advisor in designing an undergraduate program of study for their emphasis.
 Only three credit hours within the 33 hours for a major may be taken in one-credit-hour courses.
-Students are required to take one writing intensive course within their emphasis area with the exception of Film and Media Studies. - Film and Media Studies students must take one designated writing intensive course in any discipline.
+Students are required to take one writing intensive course within their emphasis area with the exception of Film and Media Studies.
+Film and Media Studies students must take one designated writing intensive course in any discipline.

 Note: Students must complete the RooWriter before enrolling in any writing intensive courses.
 As noted in Pathway, the following classes do not count toward electives in Communication Studies: